Dublin Booking Office

 Stop 17 at Dame Street is only a short walk away from the famous Temple Bar.
 Get a taste of Dublin’s vibrant nightlife in this culturally enriched part of the city.
 With a great range of bars, restaurants, nightclubs and shops on offer why not drop down for a pint or bite to eat for what promises to be a day/evening full of craic.

-Experience the Irish Rock N Roll Museum in Curved Street with a tour of a renowned venue and one of Ireland’s best loved rehearsal and recording complexes.
+Drop in to our friends at LazyBikeTours on Essex street or experience the Irish Rock N Roll Museum in Curved Street with a tour of a renowned venue and one of Ireland’s best loved rehearsal and recording complexes.
 Learn about the unheard stories of the musicians who pass through the halls.
 Start your own band and experience the feeling of being a real rockstar and discover exclusive memorabilia from the likes of U2, Thin Lizzy and many more.

 Visit Dublin Castle and the fantastic Chester Beatty Library a hidden gem of Dublin situated within the grounds of Dublin Castle.
 With free admission and described by the Lonely Planet as not just the best museum in Dublin, but one of the best in Europe, the Chester Beatty Library is a must-see on any Dublin visitor's itinerary.
 For opening hours and what's on visit here